6 Tips for Micro Torch Soldering and Other Jewelry Making from Kate Richbourg

 - Get creative with your metal stamping.
 Kate suggests using a period stamp or awl to stamp decorative dots in stamping designs to further embellish or alter them.
 You can even change up your fonts in alphabet stamps by adding a stamped dot above, below, or on the letters themselves.
 (Awls, with their longer, thinner points, are easier to use on existing stamps than period stamps might be.)

-Learn everything you need to know about using a micro torch in our micro torch collection of three videos, two eBooks (including Simple Soldering) and a digital magazine that all focus on using a micro torch in jewelry making, from experts like Kate, Denise Peck, Cassie Donlen, and more.
+Learn everything you need to know about micro torch soldering in our micro torch collection of three videos, two eBooks (including Simple Soldering) and a digital magazine that all focus on micro torch soldering in jewelry making, from experts like Kate, Denise Peck, Cassie Donlen, and more.
 But maybe you need a torch, too?
 We’ve got a micro-torch collection that includes the popular Max Flame butane torch, too!